Edward White (cricketer): Cricket

-Despite not being selected to play for his school XI, White played club cricket for The Mote and Town Malling Cricket Clubs.
-He played for the Gentlemen of Kent amateur side regularly between 1865 and 1873 and made his first-class debut for the Kent county side in a June 1867 match against Sussex at Gravesend, opening the batting and scoring 15 runs in his first innings of county cricket.
+Despite not being selected to play for his school XI, White played club cricket for The Mote and Town Malling clubs.
+He played for Gentlemen of Kent regularly between 1865 and 1873, and made his first-class debut for Kent in a June 1867 match against Sussex at Gravesend, opening the batting and scoring 15 runs in his first innings of county cricket.

-Described by Wisden as being a "good hitter" who "possessed (a) strong defence", White played a total of 29 times for the Kent side in first-class matches, making his final appearance for the county in 1875.
-He played first-class matches for the Gentlemen of the South in 1867 and for the South against MCC in 1872.
-In his 31 first-class matches White scored a total of 827 runs, making two half-centuries.
-His highest first-class score of 81 was made against Surrey at Canterbury in 1871, although he scored 96 runs for the Gentlemen of Kent against the Gentlemen of Sussex in 1866.
+Described by Wisden as being a "good hitter" who "possessed (a) strong defence", White played a total of 29 times for Kent in first-class matches, making his final appearance for the county in 1875.
+He also played for the Gentlemen of the South in 1867, and for the South against Marylebone Cricket Club (MCC) in 1872.
+In his 31 first-class matches, White scored a total of 827 runs, making two half-centuries.
+His highest score of 81 was made against Surrey at Canterbury in 1871, although he scored 96 runs for the Gentlemen of Kent against the Gentlemen of Sussex in 1866.